Darguima/SpotHack/README.md

 ### Spotify

-As the entire App is based on Spotify's repertoire, it is required have access to their API, or in others words: a `Client Id` and a `Client Secret`.
-To get this tokens you can follow the next tutorial:
+As the entire app is based on Spotify's repertoire, it is required to have access to their API, or in other words, a `Client ID` and a `Client Secret`.
+To get these tokens, you can follow this tutorial:

 1. Access the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).